louisisa/Classificaiton-work/README.md

 # Sample-Work
-Sample work with a goal of classifying objects.

-This repo contains sample work of mine over a range of topics and technologies.
+This repo contains sample work of mine over a range of topics and technologies to showcase my skillsets and interests.